GsDrunkestDriver/funkin-buttplug/README.md

 This repo contains the funkin-side source code for implementing beat-based buttplug support.
 This implementation requires a couple programs in order to work, but it's pretty easy to set up.

+Check out an example of the implementation [here!](https://github.com/GsDrunkestDriver/funkin-buttplug-example-repo)

 ***

 ## DISCLAIMER